Thursday, October 30, 2008

 Truthiness, quants, software, glitches, experts, and steps towards solutions...

+Although the following article was written in 2003, it holds up well in 2008.
 The seeds of truthiness were planted well before Stephen Colbert came up with the word:

 What the Quants Don't Learn in College

-(Emanual Derman, Risk Magazine-Trends July 2003/Volume 16/No7
+(Emanual Derman, Risk Magazine-Trends July 2003/Volume 16/No7)

 "The only universally applicable law is that of approximate similarity, which states that the best estimate of the unknown market value of a security is the price of another security that's closely similar to it.
 You need to find (or invent) a model to establish the similarity between two securities by demonstrating the equivalence of their future payouts under a wide range of circumstances....